Skip to content

 How long have you been in business?

 Got Moles was founded in 2017 by Spencer Hill.
-Spencer has over 15 years of personal mole trapping experience, and the company has served nearly 5,000 clients.
+Spencer has over 15 years of personal mole trapping experience, and the company has served nearly 5,000 clients across Western Washington.

 Are you veteran-owned?